Mixing of the Mineyev flow, orbital counting and Poincar\'e series for strongly hyperbolic metrics: Applications: proofs

 then $a=0$ and $W$ is constant. \end{definition} When $X_0$ is not weak mixing, there exist H\"older continuous $w: \overline{\Sigma}_0 \to \C$, $a \in \R$ with $w\sigma = e^{2\pi i a r_0} w$ and so for any $x \in \overline{\Sigma}_0$ with $\sigma^{n}(x) = x$, $w(x) = w(\sigma^n(x)) = e^{2\pi i a S_nr_0(x)} w(x)$ (see \cite[Proposition 6.2]{ParryPollicott}).
 By Livsic's theorem this implies that $r_0$ is cohomologous to a function taking values in $\frac{1}{a} \Z$.
 In particular we see that, if $r_0$ is not cohomologous to a function taking values in $\frac{1}{a} \Z$, then $X_0$ is weak mixing.\\

 Using this observation we can prove Theorem \ref{thm.mixing} \begin{proof}[proof of Theorem \ref{thm.mixing}] To prove this theorem we simply need to combine Proposition \ref{prop.loops} and Lemma \ref{lem.non-arith} with Theorem \ref{thm.enhanced}.
 Indeed, if $d$ has non-arithmetic length spectrum then by Lemma \ref{lem.non-arith} the function $\Psi_d$ is non-arithmetic on each word maximal (and hence each $-v_d \Psi_d$ maximal) component $\Cc$ in a fixed Cannon coding for $\G$, $S$.
 This implies that for each $n \ge 1$ then $n$th Birkhoff sum $S_n\Psi_d$ is also non-arithmetic since the non-lattice property is a cohomological invariant.
-Since the suspension flow modelling the Mineyev flow for $d$ is the suspension of $\Sigma_\C$ over a $S_N\Psi_d$ for some $N \ge 1$ we deduce that it is mixing, concluding the proof. \end{proof}
+Since the suspension flow modelling the Mineyev flow for $d$ is the suspension of $\Sigma_\C$ over a $S_N\Psi_d$ for some $N \ge 1$ we deduce that it is weakly mixing, concluding the proof. \end{proof}

-\begin{remark} We can comment on the rate of mixing of the Mineyev flow when the base metric $d$ satisfies the badly approximal condition from Theorem \ref{thm.1}: indeed then the work of Dolgopyat \cite{dolgopyat} applies and shows that the flow is rapid mixing.
+\begin{remark} We can comment on the rate of mixing of the Mineyev flow when the base metric $d$ satisfies the bad approximability condition from Theorem \ref{thm.1}: indeed then the work of Dolgopyat \cite{dolgopyat} applies and shows that the flow is rapid mixing.
 We leave the details to the reader. \end{remark}